cusyio/Python4DataScience/docs/data-processing/glossary.rst

     Graph partitioning
         With graph partitioning, graphs are divided into smaller subgraphs.
-        However, there is no mathematically exact method to minimise the number of intersected edges, but only a few heuristic algorithms, e.g. clustering algorithms, which combine strongly networked subgraphs to abstract nodes.
+        However, there is no mathematically exact method to minimise the number of intersected edges, but only a few heuristic algorithms, for example clustering algorithms, which combine strongly networked subgraphs to abstract nodes.